Chris Talbot | CV

 Do flowers of a color bloom together?
 (Lightning Talk)

-UMich Ecology & Evolutionary Biology Ann Arbor, MI (Honors Thesis Talk) 2024
+UMich Ecology & Evolutionary Biology Ann Arbor, MI (Honors Thesis Defense) 2024

 Posters